Strategies for helping clients cope with depression during the holidaysDate: January 3, 2017

 2. Get to work early

 Counselors should ensure that they begin to help clients prepare for the upcoming holiday season as early as possible.
-According to licensed professional counselor Lauren Ostrowski and family therapist Christian Billington, who were quoted by Counseling Today, a publication of the American Counseling Association, the sooner issues pertaining to holiday depression are dealt with, the more likely it is that clients will get through the holiday season with relative ease.
+According to licensed professional counselor Lauren Ostrowski and family therapist Christian Billington, who was quoted by Counseling Today, a publication of the American Counseling Association, the sooner issues pertaining to holiday depression are dealt with, the more likely it is that clients will get through the holiday season with relative ease.
 Counselors, therefore, ask clients whether they experience holiday depression earlier in the autumn to allow time for the planning and implementation of coping strategies.

 3. Develop a plan